TheMejmun/Real-Time-Continuous-Levels-of-Detail/README.md

 ## Source code setup

 This project requires a valid [Vulkan](https://www.vulkan.org/tools#download-these-essential-development-tools) installation and [vcpkg](https://vcpkg.io/) to be compilable.
 It has been tested working on Windows (x64) and MacOS (arm64).

+1. Install Vulkan and vcpkg
+2. Execute `vcpkg install` to download the dependencies
+3. Run `./compileShaders.sh` or `compileShaders.bat` depending on your system to compile the shaders
+4. Compile the program using CMake

 ### Warning